WA9ONY/Pico-RP2040/README.md

 </p>

 ### Goals
-+ Learn micropython.
++ Learn how to program the Pico in MicropPython.
-+ Learn Thonny.
++ Learn how to use the Thonny IDE.
 + Learn about the Pico.

 ### Resources